EU questions how Italy telecom watchdog set broadband prices

 In a statement on Monday, the Commission said it had invoked the EU review mechanism over the move, adding it would discuss with AGCOM how to amend its proposal over the next three months.

-In July, the Italian watchdog tentatively approved lower fees for rivals who rent space on the fixed-line copper network of former monopolist Telecom Italia.
+In July, the Italian watchdog tentatively approved lower fees for rivals who rent space on the fixed-line copper network of former monopolist Telecom Italia (TLIT.MI).

-That move was cheered by Telecom's rivals but drew criticism from the incumbent which said it would reduce its annual income by 110 million euros ($146.23 million).
+That move was cheered by Telecom's rivals but drew criticism from the incumbent which said it would reduce its annual income by 110 million euros.

-Following the decision, Telecom Italia said it wanted to secure favorable regulatory conditions before taking any steps forward in its plan to spin off its fixed-line network.
+Following the decision, Telecom Italia said it wanted to secure favourable regulatory conditions before taking any steps forward in its plan to spin off its fixed-line network.

 In Monday's statement, the EU Commission said it was concerned at how AGCOM had set the prices using a market review that was not the most recent.